dvanoni/dotfiles/README.md

 The following tools need to be installed for everything to work.

 - [asdf](https://github.com/asdf-vm/asdf) - a CLI tool that can manage multiple language runtime versions on a per-project basis
-- [Broot](https://dystroy.org/broot/) - a new way to see and navigate directory trees
 - [fzf](https://github.com/junegunn/fzf) - a command-line fuzzy finder
 - [lsd](https://github.com/lsd-rs/lsd) - the next gen ls command
 - [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) - an open source, community-driven framework for managing your Zsh configuration